xojs/xo/readme.md

 > Tip: For *global* ignores, keep `ignores` as the only key in the config item.
 You can optionally set a `name` property.
 Adding more properties will cause ignores to be scoped down to your files selection, which may have unexpected effects.

+Global negated ignores are supported in both config files and the CLI for reopening XO's built-in ignored paths.
+This includes directory globs like `!dist/**`, file globs like `!**/*.min.js`, and literal file paths like `!dist/src/index.js`.

+When global ignores are involved, XO uses them in this order:

+1. Built-in default ignores
+2. Global config `ignores`
+3. CLI `ignores`

+XO keeps positive ignores for fast file discovery and only rechecks XO's own default-ignored paths.
+ESLint makes the final ignore decision.

 ### space

 Type: `boolean | number`\